Monday, December 31, 2012

 I guess God made me that way.
 I don't need a lot of downtime.
 I don't sleep a lot, I don't rest a lot.
 I move a lot.
 As in, I never sit still.
 Maybe that's why I like writing, it forces me to sit.
 I love to read too, which also forces me to sit a spell.
 I guess you'd call those times the times I relax.
 I just need a little bit each afternoon, to read, to write, to reflect.
 That's what I'm doing now.
 I'm reflecting.

-Anyway, back to my gift for him--it has to fit in a 6x9 envelope.
+Anyway, back to my gift for him — it has to fit in a 6x9 envelope.
 What?
 What in the world could possibly fit in an envelope that small?
-World Vision gave some suggestions, which sounded so boring to me.
+World Vision offered some suggestions that sounded so boring to me.
 I was more than a little upset.
 Why?
 Because I wanted to give that little boy a Christmas like I used to give my children.
 However, because of the volatile location of the world in which he lives, I can only send him little bits at a time.
 And that makes me sad.
 Very sad.

-I have gathered stickers, pencils, notepads and a harmonica!
+I have gathered stickers, pencils, notepads, and a harmonica!
 Yes, a blue harmonica.
-I am praying that it makes it through customs, that it's is not stolen, or broken on it's long journey to the Congo.
-I am also including a picture of my husband and me, and a Christmas card, letting him know how much we care.
+I am praying that it makes it through customs and that it is not stolen or broken on its long journey to the Congo.
+I am also including a picture of my husband and me and a Christmas card to let him know how much we care.
 My husband is also supporting a little girl from the same village.
 Guess who did her Christmas shopping?
 I'll give you a clue, it wasn't him!
-That's OK though, as long as she receives something, she'll be happy, I'm sure.
+That's OK, though, as long as she receives something, she'll be happy, I'm sure.

 Wednesday, November 28, 2012